Skip to content

 Specifying authentication schemes for request handlers

-In some scenarios it is necessary to specify multiple authentication schemes for web applications: for example, the same application might handle authentication obtained through the GitHub OAuth app and Azure Active Directory (AAD).
+In some scenarios it is necessary to specify multiple authentication schemes for web applications: for example, the same application might handle authentication obtained through the GitHub OAuth app and Microsoft Entra ID.
 In such scenarios, it might be necessary to restrict access to some endpoints by authentication method, too.

 To do so: